Floating floor over concrete

 So we stop vibration by moving the object farther away and when distance isn’t enough we add mass and when mass is not enough we decouple the object and when decoupling is not enough we damp the object.

 The natural resonance of anything will allow vibration at that natural frequency to pass thru the object like it did not exist.
 It is a misunderstanding that sound is moving from one side of a wall to the other.
 Sound is vibration and vibration is what is moving from one side of a wall to the other.

 If it were simply sound then a closed door would stop it.
 But it isn’t sound it is vibration and the natural resonance of every piece of material involved in anything will either let parts of the vibration pass or it will stop other parts of it.

 Earth damped concrete floors have a very low center frequency meaning it will take a vibration at least at or lower than this center or natural frequency to excite/vibrate the concrete slab.
-The slab has mass and it is Earth damped.

 Mass Law predicts that for ever doubling of mass you can expect to ceate a 5 to 6 point jump in the STC or sound transmission class value.

 Normal weight concrete weighs about 4000 lb. per cubic yard.
 There are 27 cubic feet in a cubic yard.